DjangoGirls/organizer-manual/logistics/README.md

 This is reaaally nice to have and sometimes you can get this kind of stuff for free if you have friends / friendly local people who want to support your initiative.
 It's a great memory to do some nice, professional photo reports from the event or record a video.
 It also helps to use it as marketing material for your next event and you have something to show to the sponsors.

 If you have resources (money / people), then totally do it.
 It's worth it :)

+You can also let us know and add your event's photos to our [Django Girls albums](https://www.flickr.com/photos/128162583@N08/sets).
+Make sure to provide us information about __a licence of the photo__ - if anyone can use them?
+For example other Django Girls organizers?
+If the photos/video can be used - on what terms?